Skip to content

 Uploaded Documents and Analysis Results: Documents you upload and the resulting analysis reports are retained for as long as your account is active.
 You may delete individual documents and their associated analyses at any time through your account dashboard.
 Upon account deletion, all documents and analysis results are permanently deleted within 30 days.

-Payment and Billing Records: In accordance with German commercial and tax law (HGB and AO), we are required to retain invoices, payment records, and related billing information for a period of 10 years from the end of the relevant fiscal year.
+Payment and Billing Records: For tax and accounting compliance, we retain invoices, payment records, and related billing information for the period required by applicable law (typically 6–10 years from the end of the relevant fiscal year).
 This data is retained in a restricted archive with limited access.

 Server Logs and Security Data: Technical server logs, including IP addresses and access records, are retained for a maximum of 90 days for security and troubleshooting purposes.
 Security incident logs may be retained for up to 3 years to support investigation and legal proceedings.